 - The original Ninja Gaiden trilogy for the NES, along with the arcade game released alongside the first NES installment, weren't actually side-stories to anything.
 In Japan, the series was originally known as Ninja Ryūkenden (Ninja Dragon Sword Legend).
 The use of "gaiden" in the English version is an example of Gratuitous Japanese, since the developers were not sure how to localize the Japanese title ("Ninja Dragon" was considered one point, but Data East beat them to it with their beat-'em-up Bad Dudes vs. Dragon Ninja, and a literal translation was considered to be too long).
 With that cleared up, Ninja Gaiden Dragon Sword could be considered one to the Xbox series.

-- Castlevania: When Koji Igarashi took over as producer of the Castlevania games (starting with 2002's Harmony of Dissonance), he declared that the Nintendo 64 games ( Castlevania 64 and its Updated Re-release Castlevania: Legacy of Darkness), and Circle of the Moon for the Game Boy Advance were side-stories to the main Castlevania storyline.
-The Game Boy game Castlevania: Legends on the other hand, is no longer part of the canon.
+- When Koji Igarashi took over as producer of the Castlevania games (starting with 2002's Castlevania: Harmony of Dissonance), he declared that the Nintendo 64 games ( Castlevania 64 and its Updated Re-release Castlevania: Legacy of Darkness), and Castlevania: Circle of the Moon for the Game Boy Advance were side-stories to the main Castlevania storyline.
+The Game Boy game Castlevania Legends on the other hand, is no longer part of the canon.

 - In Japan, Castlevania: Legacy of Darkness was titled Akumajō Dracula Mokushiroku Gaiden: Legend of Cornell, making it a Gaiden Game to the earlier N64 title, whose Japanese title was Akumajō Dracula Mokushiroku.

 - The Boku Dracula-kun games for the Famicom and Game Boy (the latter brought over to the U.S. as Kid Dracula) were never intended to be canon, though the Big Bad, Galamoth, would later appear in the regular series.

-- While not directly linked to another game, Indiana Jones & the Fate of Atlantis could be considered a Gaiden Game to the Indiana Jones series of movies.
+- While not directly linked to another game, Indiana Jones and the Fate of Atlantis could be considered a Gaiden Game to the Indiana Jones series of movies.

 - Resident Evil Gaiden was the actual name of the game.
 Its ending has since been decanonized without doubt.

 - The light gun Spin Offs could also count, though they have slightly more credible ties to the Canon.
 Some even seem to be retcon vehicles.